hallard/LoLin32-Lora/README.md

 - Footprint for RFM95/96/98 or RN2483/RN2903 Lora module
 - Footprint for choosing single Wire, SMA or u-FL Antenna type
 - 1 x WS2812B Type LED for visual indication
+- 1 x Push Button
 - Added footprint for Microchip 24AA02E64 64 bits serial number (DEVEUI)

 **Take care that WeMos changed Lolin32 format**, you need to choose V1.0.0 that you can find on ebay, [banggood][10] or aliexpress.
 Wemos does net seem to produce this board anymore.
 They do now Provide WeMos [Lolin32 Pro][21] or [Lolin32 Lite][22]

 **So be sure to order board in the center of the picture above**

+You can also check the shield for the [Lolin32 Lite][9] version.

 # Detailed Description